How to Use This Calculator

 What is the difference between basic and comprehensive wedding insurance?

-Basic wedding insurance typically covers major financial losses like vendor no-shows or venue closures, offering essential protection.
-Comprehensive wedding insurance, on the other hand, includes these basic protections plus additional coverage for issues like photography failure, lost rings, or damage to attire, offering broader peace of mind.
-Comprehensive policies often cost more but provide a wider safety net for various potential disruptions.
+Basic wedding insurance typically covers major financial losses like vendor no-shows or venue closures, offering essential protection at a lower cost (0.7x multiplier).
+Comprehensive wedding insurance includes these basic protections plus additional coverage for issues like photography failure, lost rings, or damage to attire, plus liability protection (1.0x multiplier with a 15% liability add-on).
+For a $50,000 wedding at 0.8%, basic costs $280 while comprehensive costs $460.